0xBABA/opsschool-mid-project-env/README.md

 3. This configuration makes use of a public, simple, vpc module that provisions a vpc with 2 private and 2 public subnets. if you opt for using a different vpc module or provision on your own please update vpc.tf accordingly.

+4. The apllication will run with a dedicated app user credentials.
+This IAM user is expected to be pre-provisioned before applying this configuration.
+Its credentials should be stored/updated in jenkins as secrets.
+See app-user-policy.json in the IAM directory for required permissions for this user.

 ## Usage:
 1. Create s3 bucket to hold the state of the configuration
 ```